davidlsharp1/EasyORM/README.md

 string lastName = "Seinfeld";

 var sql = $"select* from Person p where p.LastName = [lastName|{lastName}]";
-// this syntax in the brackets gives your variable a parameter name.
+// this syntax in the brackets gives your variable a parameter name named lastName with the value of the variable.

 var results = await EasyORM.ORM.Query<Person>.RunParamSQLAsync(sql);
 ```